andyatkinson/blog/_posts/2017-05-18-performance-factors-calendar-generation.md

 ---
 layout: post
-title: "Calendar generation with sparse data"
+title: "Calendar Generation with Sparse Data"
-date: 2017-05-18 13:00
+date: 2017-05-18
 comments: true
-categories: [Ruby, Rails, Active Record, API, Performance]
+tags: [Ruby, Rails, API, Performance]
+featured_image_thumbnail:
+featured_image: /assets/images/pages/andy-atkinson-devils-tower-2006.jpg
+featured_image_caption: Devils Tower National Monument. &copy; 2006 <a href="/">Andy Atkinson</a>
+featured: true
 ---

 At work, our drivers interact with a calendar interface via the mobile app, that represents days of the week in 30 minute blocks.
 We generate 2 weeks of calendar days at once and personalize the data to the driver.
 The data is sparse, meaning not every block has data, but we need a block for every 30 minute increment.